zLi90/serghei-dev/README.md

 cmake -S ./ -DUSE_SYSTEM_KOKKOS=ON -DSERGHEI_ENABLE_TESTS=ON
 ```

-Note that when builing SERGHEI, there is no backend/architecture selection (this was done in the Kokkos build step).
+Note that when building SERGHEI, there is no backend/architecture selection (this was done in the Kokkos build step).

 Build options for SERGHEI are passed to CMake as usual, e.g., `-DSERGHEI_WRITE_HZ=ON`.
-Read the [documentation on the available build options](https://gitlab.com/serghei-model/serghei/-/wikis/CMake-build-options).
+For details on available build options, refer to the official SERGHEI documentation or the CMakeLists.txt file.

 An alternative option is to build Kokkos on the fly:
 ```
 cmake -S ./ -B ./build -DKokkos_ENABLE_MYBACKEND=ON -DKokkos_ARCH_MYARCH=ON
 ```
-where `MYBACKEND` should be replaced by one of the available Kokkos [backends](https://kokkos.org/kokkos-core-wiki/get-started/configuration-guide.html#device-backends), with the corresponding [Kokkos architecture keyword](https://kokkos.org/kokkos-core-wiki/get-started/configuration-guide.html#gpu-architectures) replacing `MYARCH`.
-This also allows to pass futher [Kokkos compile options](https://kokkos.org/kokkos-core-wiki/get-started/configuration-guide.html#cmake-keywords) to the build.
+where `MYBACKEND` should be replaced by one of the available Kokkos backends, with the corresponding Kokkos architecture keyword replacing `MYARCH`.

-**Note**: building SERGHEI only with `make` is deprecated and no longer supported.
-The documentation for this can be found [here](https://gitlab.com/serghei-model/serghei/-/wikis/User-Guide/Legacy-and-deprecated).

 # Running SERGHEI